amnezia-vpn/amnezia.org-content/docs/en/instructions/05_qr-code_connection/05_qr-code_connection.md

 # Connection by QR code

-In this case, we will consider the option of connecting via QR code Do not use a QR code from public sources, they may have been posted with the intention of capturing your personal data.
+In this case, we will consider the option of connecting via QR code Do not use a QR code from public sources, it may have been posted for the purpose of intercepting your personal data.

 > Amnezia works with any server running Ubuntu (officially supported version is 22.04), Debian 11 is also supported.